nansencenter/MOIRA/README.md

 # MOIRA

-The package allows to perform classification of ridged and flat ice from SAR Sentinel-1 GRD Level-1 image based on texture characteristics and ice deformation data.
+The package allows performing detection of ridged and level ice from SAR Sentinel-1 GRD Level-1 image based on texture characteristics and ice deformation data.
-There are two ways of classification - using ice deformation data along with SAR textures and using only SAR texture information.
-We reccomend to use the both data sources as a more robust way to overcome obstacles caused by the similar signature of ridged ice and young ice in leads but the deformation data is optional for the algorithm.
+There are two ways of classification - using ice deformation data and SAR textures and only SAR texture information.
+We recommend using both data sources as a more robust way to overcome ambiguities caused by the similar signature of ridged ice and young ice in leads.
+But the deformation data is optional for the algorithm.

-The package also includes some tools that helps to prepare the data for classification.
+The package also includes some tools that help prepare the data for the detection.

-The following Quickstart guide covers all the essentials steps to perform sea ice ridge classification in step by step manner.
+The following Quickstart guide covers all the essential steps to perform sea ice ridge detection step-by-step.

 ## Quick start